alcrene/expand-latex-macros/README.md

   - The definitions file is *removed* from the merged document, so any definitions left therein are lost.

+# Other considerations

+## Removing comments

+To remove comments automatically, you can use the [arxiv_latex_cleaner](https://github.com/google-research/arxiv-latex-cleaner/) script, before launching *expand-latex-macros*.

 ---

    Copyright 2020 Alexandre René